regal-shabazz/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This script adds execute permissions to the owner of the file hello This script adds execute permission tot he owner and the group owner, and read permission to other users, tot he file hello This script adds execution permission to the owner, group owner and the other users
+This script adds execute permissions to the owner of the file hello This script adds execute permission tot he owner and the group owner, and read permission to other users, tot he file hello This script adds execution permission to the owner, group owner and the other users This script sets permission to file hello as follows: owner, no permission. group, no permission. others, all permission